How is a neuropsychological evaluation different from a school assessment?

 What is the schedule like on the day of the evaluation?

-The evaluation itself will usually last between four to five hours total, though testing is sometimes shorter than this depending on the referral question.
+The evaluation itself will usually last between 3-5 hours total, though testing is sometimes shorter than this depending on the referral question.
 I will begin by meeting with you first for a few minutes to review again your referral questions for the evaluation and to gather other relevant history.
-Following our discussion, I usually work with your child.
+Following our discussion, I work with your child for approximately 90 minutes.
 I recommend that you bring some snacks and/or water to have for your child during the evaluation.

 What Happens After The Evaluation?

-In addition to in-depth feedback of the results and their meaning, follow-up usually includes:
+In addition to in-depth feedback of the results and their meaning, follow-up includes:

-- A comprehensive written report, typically within 3-4 weeks
+- A comprehensive written report, within 3-4 weeks

 - Specific and practical recommendations to improve functioning in all settings